Best-tech-dev/Best-Tech-Backend/README.md

 # Commit with descriptive message
 git commit -m "feat: add new feature description"

-# Push to your feature branch
+# Push to your branch
-git push origin feature/your-feature-name
+git push origin your-branch-name
 ```

 #### 4. **Merging to Staging**